Yesterday I was in a very philosophical mood. Sometimes people just put me there. Time heals.

 We get stuff done, crunch numbers and give our action plans our very best – even if only for a sprint of time.
 We dream and visualize and create downright miracles.
 We hurt, get disappointed, feel anger and resentment… and try again.

-What I’ve learned in the last few days is this: hold on loosely.
+What I’ve learned in the last few days is this: hold on loosely because time heals.
 Dream and take the next right step, but don’t push – let it be.
 Plan only to land among the stars. let go the best you can of expectations as those are only an illusion of control.
 We don’t have control.
 We neither have control of things going wrong nor of them going right.
 Let go of the illusion.

 Above all else, remember time heals all wounds.
-Just give it time.
+Just allow it.
 Living a life without regrets means taking chances – even if they fail.
 Breathe.
 Begin again.
 And,

 Be Brave Always,